Estimote/Android-Fleet-Management-SDK/README.md

 }
 ```

-## Example app
+## Example app setup

-To get a working prototype, check out the example app.
+To get a working prototype, check out the [example app](https://github.com/Estimote/Android-Proximity-SDK/tree/master/example/ProximityApp).
 It's a single screen app with three labels that change the background color when:

 - you are in close proximity to the first desk,
 - in close proximity to the second desk,